shaloo/docs.arcana/docs/onboard-validators.md

 ### Step 2: Initiate Validator Secrets

 There are two parts to initiating validator secrets.
 First, you must initiate a secrets configuration manager.
 Then, you must generate secret keys for the validator node.
-Currently, only Hashicorp vault is supported.
+Currently, only the Hashicorp vault is supported.

 #### Step 2a: Initiate Secrets Configuration Manager